MrZeroX1/Renan-Platform/README.md

 ### `Future Warning`
 These warnings can be safely ignored.

-## what is the output of the training
+## What is the Output of the Training
 ```
 PS C:\xtts-trainer-no-ui-auto> python xtts_finetune_no_ui_auto.py --args_json args.json --datasets_json datasets.json